kevando/chaz-app/documentation/ROADMAP.md

 # 0.8 workspace ------------------------------------------------------------

+validate add rec, also rec note return bugs it out

+break note into its own component and complete following style goal better way to style the note clicking note should let user edit it. make this look cool

+note listitem looks weird, need to consolidate this

-rec note works, and edit rec note almost works better way to style the note consider refactoring add rec screen to be more of a abstract add data screen assign emoji faces to recrs, give it some order or random
+consider refactoring add rec screen to be more of a abstract add data screen assign emoji faces to recrs, give it some order or random
 bug: fix how recView uses component state. its not quite right i dont think